haydenmllr1317/Tau-Decay/Decay-Data/Data-README.md

 THIS FILE EXPLAIN EACH DATASET IN DECAY-DATA FOLDER
 //
 Data Set File Name:
+Tau-Decay/Decay-Data/FOM_Studies_genApproach_30May2020_total.root
+Looked At?:
+Yes
+Info:
+Likely same data as other sets, 2612 decays at nominal mass.
+Contained information that allowed us to work in the Upsilon rest frame, and thus reconstruct invariant mass of the combined tau leptons.
+//
+Data Set File Name:
 CUT_15GeVMass_JanIdea.root
 Looked At?:
 Yes, Gavin had some success here?
+Success here with reconstruction data in the tau refereance frames, however could not to for upsilon masses since some data was put in as -99.
 Info:
 This file has 4300+ events with the “upsilon” mass is set to 15 GeV.
 All the pions have been rotated into the desired frame and you can access that information via the toUse branches.
 //